ryanjpeterson/jimbos-show-log/README.md

 # jimbos-show-log

-This app requires an .env file in the root directory with the following variables.
+This app requires an .env file in the root directory and backend directory with the following variables.
 Replace username, password, dbname, email, secret and email with real values.

+In the backend directory, DATABASE_URL should be the Prisma connection string.

 DATABASE_URL="postgresql://username:password@localhost:5432/dbname"
 JWT_SECRET="secret"